Tuesday, November 19, 2024

 Tailor-made software and Off-the-shelf software

-Tailor-made software (custom software) and Off-the-shelf software
+Tailor-made software (Custom software / Bespoke software) and Off-the-shelf software

-Tailor-Made Software (Custom Software)
+Tailor-Made Software (Custom Software/Bespoke Software)

 Off-the-Shelf Software (Standard Software)